OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_themes.md

 - **Help Text**: the detailed description of the theme;
 - **Description**: the textual explanation of the theme's purpose (can be used as development documentation).

+Theme's are generated in build time, therefore you need to build a new model in order to enable the new theme.

 ### How to update the Theme's expression?

 By accessing **_User Interface / Themes_** in the sidebar, select one of the themes of the list.